GMAO-SI-Team/fudunitstest/README.md

 ### UDUNITS2_XML_PATH

 Note that you might need to set `UDUNITS2_XML_PATH` in your environment to point to the right udunits2.xml file.
 This is the file that contains the unit definitions.

-It is located at `/path/to/baselibs/install/share/udunits/udunits2.xml` if you are using the baselibs install above.
+This is taken care of for you if you are using the `g5_modules` above.
+If not, it is usually located at `/path/to/baselibs/install/share/udunits/udunits2.xml` if you are using the baselibs install above.